 This chapter contains those Auxiliary programs and activities of a permanent or continuous nature.
-They are essential and basic to operating the Auxiliary.
+They are essential and basic to operating the Auxiliary and supporting the Coast Guard.
 Their emphasis will ensure the continued success of the Auxiliary as a recognized national boating safety organization.
 From time to time, long-term programs and short-term projects may be established on a national or district/regional basis.

-For additional information on the Auxiliary's Missions Today, read Chapter 2 in the Auxiliary Manual or New Member Reference Guide.
-For specific information on Auxiliary Missions, read the following Sections:
+For additional information on the Auxiliary's missions, read Chapter 2 in the Auxiliary Manual or New Member Reference Guide.